 Loop or GIF

 A loop or GIF is a very short, eye-catching video created by setting a key scene or visual on repeat.
-The movement and humor of a loop or GIF helps to catch the attention of the viewer and creates an easy-to-consume video that gets your key message across again and again!
+The movement and humor of a loop or GIF help to catch the attention of the viewer and create an easy-to-consume video that gets your key message across again and again!